 The aim of the second registry, called RIVER, was to investigate treatment of AF patients treated with Rivaroxaban in the first instance and observe how patients progress in real-life settings and through routine standard of care.

 TRI engaged Novotech to monitor the registry across almost 20 Australian public and private hospitals, with the study recruiting almost 300 patients within a limited period.
-The key to the success of this registry was Novotech’s perseverance in identifying the best sites reflecting the standard of care, its communication management between sites and TRI, and its commitment to building strong relationships with hospital trial sites, their staff and Principal Investigators.
+The key to the success of this registry was Novotech’s ability identifying the best sites, its communication management between sites and TRI, and its commitment to building strong relationships with trial sites, their staff and Principal Investigators.

 Clinical Research Team, TRI